NicolasSiver/nodebb-plugin-ns-points/README.md

 Ranking calculator is a function, that should accept 2 parameters - settings and raw points.
 Settings could vary from one calculator to another.
 Calculator must return object with properties listed below:

-- rank [Number] - user rank, level
+- rank [Number] - user's rank, level
 - rankProgress [Number] - amount of points on current level
 - rankTotal [Number] - amount of points needed to level-up
 - total [Number] - raw amount of points